interleaved/naptime/src/naptime/layers/README.md

 # 4 - query

 Layer four ties the previous 3 layers together and produces a map of <action>-<entity> to function.
 This layer will perform queries.

+# 5 - router

+Layer 5 produces routes which map to level 4.
+They are consumable by reitit.